levesquejf/nuitka-asyncio-bug-issue165/README.md

+# This bug has been fixed in 0.5.32

 This repo illustrates a potential bug when using Nuitka with asyncio coroutines.

 When a coroutine is cancelled during execution, the Exception should be `CancelledError` (at least it is on native Python 3.6.5).
 However, when compiled with [Nuitka v0.5.30](http://nuitka.net/), the Exception is `RuntimeError: cannot reuse already awaited coroutine`.